Chapter 21: Phase 1 - SaaS Foundation

 products/deleteProduct removedRemove from products table

-app/uninstalledApp removedDelete all store data (30-day retention)
+app/uninstalledApp removedDelete all tenant data (30-day retention)

 Task 6: Basic Priority Scoring Engine